 - a.
 Measles, Mumps, Rubella (MMR)-Documentation of 2 doses MMR vaccine or record of laboratory serology (titers) results - b.
 Varicella/Chicken Pox- Student with no history of exposure to chickenpox will be required to provide documentation of inoculation series (2 shot) or physician documentation of disease or record of positive serology (titer) results. - c.
 Tetanus, Diphtheria, and Pertussis (TDap)-within the last 10 years. - d.
 Hepatitis B- 3 dose series.
-Students lacking documentation of injections will be required to offer record of laboratory serology titers) results. - e.
-Tuberculosis-Required once a year.
-If a student does not have a documented negative skin test result within the preceding 12 months, a two-step baseline must be used.
-Students with a positive PPD must have a chest x-ray and provide documentation to School that demonstrates no active Tuberculosis.
+Students lacking documentation of injections will be required to offer record of laboratory serology titers) results. e. - e.
+Tuberculosis/TB-Required once a year.
+If a student does not have a documented negative skin test result within the preceding 12 months, a twostep baseline must be obtained or a Quantiferon Gold blood test.
+Students with a positive PPD must have a chest x-ray and provide documentation to CEC-RT that demonstrates no active Tuberculosis.
 Students should have a repeat PPD if exposed to a patient with active TB.

-Introductory requires a 2-step process, annual update requires a 1 step process) - Upload a photo copy or documentation of the immunizations listed above to the appropriate section on your personal CastleBranch account.
+Upload a photo copy or documentation of the immunizations listed above to the appropriate section on your personal CastleBranch account.
 If you have an immunization card that lists multiple immunizations you must upload the copy into each required area.